Looking for a safe and ethical place to stash your cash? Strict about veganism? Try vegan investment funds!

 Making a difference

 It seems if you really want to make a difference in the world – and get richer doing it – the best thing to do is to look for the most ethical vegan company you can invest in.
 Yep, forget signing petitions or circulating posts on Facebook – the best thing you can do is put your money where your mouth is.

 As mentioned above, if you’re using a typical high street or international bank, it’s pretty much guaranteed that all your savings are being invested by that institution into ‘sin stocks’.
 Oh, and they’re only giving you around 2% interest for the favour.

 - Remove every penny from the banks mentioned above and instead, put your savings into an ethical bank like one of these.

 - If you have some liquid capital you’d like to invest, research ethical investment funds.
 There are plenty of these, such as Hargreaves Lansdown, Investing Ethically, and Vanguard, for example.

 - Learn about the US Vegan Climate Index, which outlines companies’ metrics on carbon emissions, water use, waste products, etc. A larger proportion of the index devoted to companies that adopt environmentally positive solutions, so you know which companies deserve your investment.

 - If veganism is important to you, consider putting your money in VeganLaunch or a similar fund.
 It’s a great way to contribute to growing the vegan economy.

-You should know that this article was not paid for or sponsored in any way – I just strongly believe that if we all withdraw our cash from institutions that use it to destroy the planet and instead pour it into funds that reflect our values, the world truly will become a better place.
+You should know that this article about vegan investment firms was not paid for or sponsored in any way – I just strongly believe that if we all withdraw our cash from institutions that use it to destroy the planet and instead pour it into funds that reflect our values, the world truly will become a better place.

 Don’t you agree?